I wanted to

 things, and is true and is no lie, and just as it has taught you, remain in

-Let us take Paul’s counsel to heart: “I give you a command in the presence
+Paul’s counsel gets to the heart of the issue today: “I give you a command in the presence

 of God and Christ Jesus, the One who will judge the living and the dead, and by